My dreams are made of wool...

 Similarly, the advantages of using only natural extracts and plants are as follows:

-- Fewer or no chemicals.
+- No toxic chemicals.
 This is both better for the environment and keeps the “wooly” characteristics of yarn intact (unless, of course, you boil the yarn!).
 It also means that I can dye in my tiny kitchen without worrying too much about unleashing harsh chemicals in my home (note: this does not mean that it is a completely safe process, because natural extracts can still be poisonous).

 - Natural dye stuff is readily available in our homes, gardens (if you’re lucky enough to have one), the forest, and parks.
 You can use almost anything to make a dye bath!